Alex-Fay/BigDataAndMachineLearningHomework/HW6/paper/README.md

 This paper analyzes how to improve upon existing MRI algorithms to sort this data using a hidden Markov random field model and applying it to the existing EM.

+In addition to combining methods, the researches changed the initialization process and used two different initialization methods: classical and k-means.
+From thier results, k-means produced better initialization for time.
+The proof given of correctness is provided below.

 ![Part 1 of Proof](https://github.com/Alex-Fay/BigDataAndMachineLearningHomework/blob/master/HW6/paper/proof1.PNG)
 ![Part 2 of Proof](https://github.com/Alex-Fay/BigDataAndMachineLearningHomework/blob/master/HW6/paper/proof2.PNG)

 From thier results, they were able to smooth out the time stamps between each image slice and resulted in a faster convergence algorithm compared to existing methods.
 The proposed FEM-KMeans (the compbined algorithm) performed better than the classic EM.
 Unfortunetly, no specific numbers on time were added to the paper.
+In addition, the algorithm correctly classified grey, white, and CSF matter with higher accuracy than the original EM algorithm.

 The github provides additional details to this paper (some unmentioned parts) including the comparison between different algorithms (seen in the box and whiskers read me chart below).
 Additionally, graphs are provided showing the differences between tissue type which the combined EM algorithm detected using frequncy and intensity.

+Note: GM = gray matter, WM = white matter, CSF= cerecral Sprinal Fluid (all our type of neuro tissue)

 ![Image of Time Stample](https://github.com/anindox8/Atlas-Based-3D-Brain-Segmentation-in-T1-MRI/blob/master/reports/images/res01.png)